Marginal Interventional Effects: Identification and Estimation with Instrumental Variables

 The MTE is defined as the expected treatment effect conditional on pretreatment covariates $X=x$ and the ``normalized'' latent variable $U=u$:

-Since $U$ is the CDF of $V$, the variation of $\textup{MTE}(x,u)$ over values of $u$ reflects how treatment effect varies across different quantiles of the unobserved resistance to treatment (given $X$).
-Alternatively, $\textup{MTE}(x,u)$ can be interpreted as the average treatment effect among individuals with covariates $X=x$ and the propensity score $\pi(Z)=u$ who are indifferent between treatment or not (i.e., $\pi(Z)=U$).
-A wide range of causal estimands, such as ATE and ATT, can be expressed as weighted averages of $\textup{MTE}(x,u)$.
-To obtain population-level causal effects, $\textup{MTE}(x,u)$ needs to be marginalized twice, first over a distribution of $U$ given $X$ and then over the marginal distribution of $X$.
-The weights that link MTE to ATE, ATT, and ATU are given in \citet{HeckmanUrzuaVytlacil2006a}.
+Because $U$ is the CDF of $V$, variation in $\textup{MTE}(x,u)$ across values of $u$ reflects how treatment effects differ across quantiles of the unobserved resistance to treatment, conditional on $X$.
+Equivalently, $\textup{MTE}(x,u)$ can be interpreted as the average treatment effect among individuals with covariates $X=x$ and the propensity score $\pi(Z)=u$ who are exactly indifferent between taking treatment or not (i.e., those for whom $U=\pi(Z)$).

+Conventional causal estimands, such as the ATE and ATT, can be expressed as weighted averages of $\textup{MTE}(x,u)$.
+To obtain population-level effects, $\textup{MTE}(x,u)$ needs to be marginalized twice, first over the distribution of $U$ given $X$ and then over the marginal distribution of $X$.
+The weighting functions that link the MTE to the ATE, ATT, and ATU are provided in \citet{HeckmanUrzuaVytlacil2006a}.